Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Experimental Results

-Beyond the few-shot setting, we further investigate the zero-shot generalization ability of LLMs from \cite{liu2025calf}, where models are evaluated on a completely unseen dataset after being trained on a different source dataset, without any additional fine-tuning.
+\textbf{Zero-shot Forecasting.} We further investigate the zero-shot generalization ability of LLMs from ~\cite{liu2025calf}, where models are evaluated on a completely unseen dataset after being trained on a different source dataset, without any fine-tuning.
 This setup highlights the model's capacity for domain transfer and reasoning without task-specific supervision.
 As shown in Table \ref{tab:zero-shot}, Logo-LLM achieves superior performance in almost all scenarios.
-These results demonstrate cross-domain generalization capability of our approach, underscoring its effectiveness in zero-shot learning.
+These results demonstrate the cross-domain generalization capability of our approach, underscoring its effectiveness in zero-shot learning.